microsoft/PR-Metrics/docs/azure-pipelines-task.md

 'Read & write', which you can then map to `PR_Metrics_Access_Token`.

 For GitHub repositories, you will need to create a PAT according to the instructions [here][githubpat].
 The scope should be 'repos'.
+If you are using a Fine-Grained PAT, it will need Read and Write access to pull requests.
 The resulting PAT should then be added to your repository as a secret with the name `PR_Metrics_Access_Token` according to the instructions [here][githubsecret] and mapped to `PR_Metrics_Access_Token` within the task definition.
 Alternatively, you can use the in-built `GITHUB_TOKEN`.